destrkast/sntelegrambot/README.md

 - Install all the required(imported) libraries
 - Replace Token and ServiceNow instance url with yours.
 ## Step 3
 - Modify it to you needs.
-Chat-GPT will help you ;)
+Telegram API is huge, Chat-GPT will help you ;)